On this page

 • It's highly reliable, available, secure, scalable, and performant, with high data integrity.

-• It's a cloud-based solution that allows your end users to access applications from any platform (desktop, laptop, mobile) and location.
-It enables your organization to implement services quickly, at a large scale, and at a low total cost.
+• It's a cloud-based solution that allows your end users to access apps from any platform (desktop, laptop, mobile) and location.
+It enables your org to implement services quickly, at a large scale, and at a low total cost.

 • It quickly scales to handle changes in storage and processing requirements and traffic surges.
-Additionally it handles rapid changes in users and usage patterns and degrades smoothly and acceptably under load.
+Also it handles rapid changes in users and use patterns, and degrades smoothly and acceptably under load.

 • You can have an unlimited number of users and concurrent sessions with a large fraction of them.
 See Scaling Okta to 50 Billion Users (opens new window).

 • It complies with various industry-standard compliance certifications, such as ISO 27001, FIPS 140-2, and APEC PRP.
-It can help you meet the European Union's General Data Protection Regulation (GDPR) (opens new window), the Health Insurance Portability and Accountability Act (HIPAA), SOX, and other compliance requirements.
+It can help you meet compliance requirements, like the European Union's General Data Protection Regulation (GDPR) (opens new window), the Health Insurance Portability and Accountability Act (HIPAA), and SOX.
 See Okta Service Certifications (opens new window) for the current list.

 • It's updated with the latest software versions and patches, evolving security challenges, mitigation strategies, standards, and technologies, so you don't have to.